Army of the classical Ottoman Empire: Devshirme

-In order to man the force, Murad II developed the devşirme system of recruiting youths in the form of taxes from Christians in the empire.
+In order to man the force, Murad II developed the devşirme system of kidnapping youths as a form of "taxes" from Christians in the empire.
 Murad used the strength of the kapikulus and played them off against the nobility, forcing them to pay taxes or land so that the treasury could obtain the money it needed to maintain the Kapikulu army.
 The janissaries comprised infantry units that formed the Ottoman sultan's household troops and bodyguard.
 The first janissary units comprised war captives and slaves.
-After the 1380s Sultan Mehmed I filled their ranks with the results of taxation in human form called devshirme: the Sultan's men conscripted a number of non-Muslim, usually Christian, boysat first at random, later, by strict selectionto be trained.
+After the 1380s Sultan Mehmed I filled their ranks with the results of taxation in human form called devshirme: the Sultan's men conscripted a number of non-Muslim, usually Christian, boys—at first at random, later, by strict selection—to be trained.
 Initially they favored Greeks, Albanians (who also supplied many gendarmes), usually selecting about one in five boys of ages seven to fourteen but the numbers could be changed to correspond with the need for soldiers.
 Next the devshirme was extended to also include Serbs, Bosnians and other Balkan countries, later especially Ukraine and southern Russia.

 The Janissaries started accepting enrollment from outside the devshirme system first during the reign of Sultan Murad III and completely stopped enrolling devshirme in the 17th century.
 After this period, volunteers were enrolled.